-Actually I am not really finished yet, since I still need to reformat the code according to the FreeBSD standard, and there might still be bugs in my code, so I invite everyone that have this device to try it out.
+Actually, I am not really finished yet, since I still need to reformat the code according to the FreeBSD standard, and there might still be bugs in my code, so I invite everyone that has this device to try it out.
 There is also a feature in the network driver that is not implemented yet (multicast filtering), because the datasheet is not very clear (

-i would be very happy if someone could help me to complete this, wait now i suddenly understands the documentation).
+I would be very happy if someone could help me to complete this, wait now I suddenly understand the documentation).

 setenv serverip 172.17.1.1

 Please note that the block size is 4k, and 96 means the offset is 0x60000 (96*4096) which will be mapped to 0x600000 by the bootloader.
 If you are brave, you can just compile the image and dd using the default Linux, but I don’t recommend this, since you may have different hardware (especially SPI flash chip).